Anesthesia Sedation Instructions

 - Afterwards, even though you may think that the anesthetic has worn off, minimal effects can last all through the day.
 The medications can impair your reflexes and judgement.
 Plan on spending the day at home.
 No driving for 24 hours.

 Our goal is to provide you with a safe, pleasant and effective anesthetic.
 In order to do this, it is imperative that we have your full cooperation.
-If there are any questions, please do not hesitate to call our office at William E. Lippisch, D.M.D, P.A. and Shawn T. Engebretsen, D.M.D, P.A.
+If there are any questions, please do not hesitate to call our office at William E. Lippisch, D.M.D,, Shawn T. Engebretsen, D.M.D, and christopher S. Kuhns, D.M.D.
 Phone Number (772) 223-0600.